robertgallup/python-bmp2hex/README.md

 ### Bin2Hex Overview

-Command line Python utility to output a table of hex values representing the size and data from a bmp graphics file.
+Command line Python utility to output a table of hex values representing the size and data from a .bmp graphics file.
 This would typically be used to create graphics for display by a microprocessor, say an Arduino, on an OLED or LCD.

 The *input* is a .bmp file.
 Windows format 1-bit, grayscale (8-bit), and color (16-bit) bitmaps are known to work.

-The *output* is a valid C structure variable definition for  the Arduino with meta data for image width and height.
+The *output* is a valid C structure variable definition with meta data for image width and height.
 A _raw_ format is also supported with the image data defined as an array of const unsigned char.
 Since bitmaps can take a significant number of bytes, the PROGMEM keyword is used to place data in program memory, rather than on the stack.

 Results from bmp2hex.py are directed to **standard output**.
 You can redirect them to a file, or use cut/paste to transfer the output to your code.